 So, should you start packing for a Seattle move?
 If you enjoy the outdoors, mountains, music, art, and coffee, then a move to Seattle is just perfect for you and you may discover that Washington is the number one state to relocate to according to the US News and World Report.

 If you’ve decided to move to Seattle, our team at Moving APT would love to render our help.
 With more than 20 years of moving experience and local knowledge, we can surely assist you to have the seamless move of your dream.
-Our professional movers can assist you with it all, whether storage, packing, or transportation.
+Our professional cross country movers can assist you with it all, whether storage, packing, or transportation.